ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 Performing global stage...
 100%|██████████████████████████████████████████████████████████████████████████████████████████████████| Time: 0:00:25
 Performing local stage...
 100%|███████████████████████████████████████████████████████████████████████████████████████████████████| Time: 0:01:41
 ```
-Sanity check that results are the same (they might differ slightly from the estimation at the beginning since we have drawn new shocks and because of the low max time of the local stage used for exemplificatory purposes):
+Sanity check that results are the same (they might differ slightly from the estimation at the beginning since we have drawn new shocks and because of the low maximum time - for exemplificatory purposes - specified for the solver in the local stage):
 ```julia-repl
 julia> tableest(setup,est_1);
 3×2 DataFrame